pranamg/PythonInExcel/docs/03-Data Cleaning & Preparation_04-Data Reshaping.md

-Okay, let's move on to **Data Cleaning & Preparation - 4.
+The final topic in the data preparation series is **Data Cleaning & Preparation - 4.
 Data Reshaping**.

-Data reshaping is about changing the layout of your data, often transforming it between 'wide' and 'long' formats.
-This is essential for preparing data for different types of analysis or visualization tools.
-'Wide' data usually has separate columns for different categories (e.g., sales per month in distinct columns), while 'long' data stacks these categories into rows, using a key column to identify the category (e.g., a 'Month' column and a 'Sales' column).
+Data reshaping is the process of restructuring data layouts between 'wide' and 'long' formats to support different analysis and visualization requirements.
+The 'wide' format presents categories as separate columns (e.g., monthly sales in distinct columns), while the 'long' format stacks these categories into rows with identifying columns (e.g., separate 'Month' and 'Sales' columns).

-Your `piplist.txt` confirms that `pandas`, the primary library for these operations (`melt`, `pivot`, `stack`, `unstack`), is available.
+Based on [`piplist.txt`](./README.md) output, `pandas`, the primary library for these operations (`melt`, `pivot`, `stack`, `unstack`), is available.

 **Step 1: Generate Sample Data for Reshaping**